-Join Scott Simpson for an in-depth discussion in this video Using lists and records, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Using lists and records, part of Learning AppleScript.

 …You might remember that I mentioned something…called a list in an earlier movie.…That's what we'll be working with here.…A list is a type of container that stores a number…of different things, like numbers or strings, in a particular order.…Before we start working with files, let's take a look at making a list explicitly.…I'll create a variable called myList,…and I'll add a couple elements to it.…A list starts with a curly brace and then items either…in quotes, like a text string, or a number just by itself.…And I'll click the Run button to get the contextual formatting.…So, there I've got a string, a number, and another…string that AppleScript put together for me with the ampersand character.…

 Even though there were two parts to it, that value gets stored…as one element in the list, and at the end there's another number.…To get a particular value back out of the list, I can just ask for it.…I'll set myValue to item two of myList, and that'll give me back the number three.…This might be a little weird for you if you're…